-We have a new offering from ASUS on the market – the RT-AC3200 wireless router.
+We have a new strong contender in our hands and it is time for an in-depth review – the Asus RT-AC3200 wireless router.
 It was ASUS’s top dog (best) router before the arrival of big “daddy” – a beast of a router – the RT-AC5300.
-It is still a solid performer and well worth the money if you are on the market for a high-end gaming or TV streaming router.
+It is still a solid performer and it is well worth the money if you are in the market for a high-end gaming or Kodi streaming router.
 Let’s see what this device has to offer and whether it will deserve its place on our recommended best gaming routers list.

 The RT-AC3200 is no different from the usual Wi-Fi router form – it is black in color, rectangular box that and follows the design of the previous generation routers, including the RT-AC87.
 It features a total of six external antennas – four on the back and two on the side.

 On the front of the router, you’ll find nine LED status indicators.
 They are designed to provide information and status updates for both wireless networks – the 2.4GHz and 5 GHz ones, WPS, LAN port activities and more.

 Smart connect is present on the RT-AC3200 menu and it works well.
 It also features SmartHome devices management straight from the router GUI, plenty of multimedia and file sharing options are present as well.

 The router comes with four Gigabit LAN ports, a single Gigabit WAN port and two USB ports – one USB 2.0 and one USB 3.0.
 It would’ve been nice to include two USB 3.0 ports instead but on the other hand, USB 2.0 is more compatible with older devices and external storage solutions.

 Wireless performance is the most important specification that we look for in a wireless router.
 After all, that’s the sole reason why we need a wireless router.
 No one likes a slow and laggy router that stutters while gaming or streaming your favorite movie or a TV show.